Life at Mercy High School

 “Mercy is a place to make friends, a place to make memories,

 a place to laugh, and a place to find who you really are.” – Mercy Student

-At Mercy High School, students get involved!
-With social activities, sports, concerts, clubs, dances and proms, service projects, assemblies, musicals and plays, and class trips and events, there is always something going on!
+At Mercy High School, serving the Hartford County, New Haven County, and Middlesex County, CT areas, students get involved!
+With social activities, sports, concerts, clubs, dances and proms, service projects, assemblies, musicals and plays, and class trips and events, there is always something going on at our private high school!
 Mercy provides endless opportunities for girls to explore their interests, develop their special talents, learn to lead, discover new experiences, give to others and have fun!